eth-educators/eth-docker-docs/website/docs/Usage/Advanced/Vero.md

 ```

 You need to make sure the P2P ports do not conflict.
 An easy way to do this would be to add `100` for the second client pair
-and `200` for the third client par.
+and `200` for the third client pair.
 As an example:
 - Do not change the P2P ports on the first client pair
 - On the second client pair, increase them all by `100`, e.g. `CL_P2P_PORT=9100`
 - On the third client pair, increase them all by `200`, e.g. `CL_P2P_PORT=9200`